 Learning how to connect power supply cables with some basic cable management along the way isn't hard to do.
 Just take each step below one at a time at your own pace, and you'll be just fine and done in no time.
 Let's get straight into it.

 If your power supply is either a modular or semi-modular model (it will say on the box or in the specs; see the gaming PSU buyer's guide for more on this), if you haven't already done so go ahead and attach the power cables that you'll require for your particular PC build to the correct slots on the rear of the unit.

 If you're not sure which cables you'll need for your PC components, don't worry about it and just attach whatever cables you need as you through this guide.
-But for any PC you'll need to connect the 24 pin motherboard and 8 pin CPU power cables.
+But for any PC out there you'll definitely need to connect the large 24 pin motherboard cable and an 8 pin CPU power cable.
 Set aside any unused cables somewhere safely such as in your PSU box to potentially use in future.

 Attach the cables you'll need if you have a modular power supply

 We'll cover more tips on cable management in the last step of this power supply cables guide, but before connecting your PSU cables it's good to be aware of some basics so you can try and do a little cable management as you go along with each step (instead of leaving it all until after which could mean having to unplug and reconnect all cables).

 As you go connect each power supply cable to the motherboard and other components, you want to thread the PSU cables through any cable holes you have on your case's motherboard tray.
 The amount and location of these cable management holes will differ from case to case, but here they are on our Cooler Master N200 (the case used for our example build):

 The motherboard tray holes for routing cables in the Cooler Master N200 Mini Tower